 Overview of Node Configuration Files#

 Welcome to the node configuration files documentation.
-This section provides a comprehensive guide to various configuration files crucial for setting up and managing an Ergo node.
-These files include essential parameters for controlling and fine tuning different aspects of the Ergo protocol, ranging from node operation and blockchain management to wallet functionality and voting mechanisms.
+This section provides a comprehensive guide to the various configuration files crucial for setting up and managing an Ergo node.
+These files contain essential parameters for controlling and fine-tuning different aspects of the Ergo protocol, ranging from node operation and blockchain management to wallet functionality and voting mechanisms.

-Included in this section is the application.conf file, which is the main configuration file, and a host of others that each serve specific purposes in the overall functioning of the node.
+Included in this section is the main configuration file, application.conf, along with several others that each serve specific purposes in the node's overall functioning.

 -

-application.conf: The principal configuration file which contains the primary settings for the Ergo protocol.
+application.conf: The principal configuration file containing the primary settings for the Ergo protocol.

 -